igrigorik/http-client-hints/draft.md

 ## Server Processing of Client Hints

 Servers can modify the response sent based upon Client Hints.
 When doing so, it MUST confirm the selection for certain hints and indicate the value of selected resource via corresponding response header.
-For example, this specification defines "DPR" that corresponds to the "CH-DPR" request header field.
+For example, this specification defines "DPR" that corresponds to the "DPR" request header field.

 ### Advertising Support for Client Hints